gmr/queries/docs/session.rst

 methods designed to simplify the interaction with PostgreSQL.

-For psycopg2_ functionality outside of what is exposed in Session, simply use the :py:meth:`queries.Session.connection` or :py:meth:`queries.Session.cursor` properties to gain access to either object just as you would in a program using psycopg2_ directly.
+For psycopg2_ functionality outside of what is exposed in Session, simply use the :py:attr:`queries.Session.connection` or :py:attr:`queries.Session.cursor` properties to gain access to either object just as you would in a program using psycopg2_ directly.